Producing a Show

 Percentage to the Fringe

-The Fringe collects 10% of ticket sales for in-person and live shows to cover operating costs such as marketing, advertising, centralized box office, promotional events, and publicity.
+The Fringe collects 10% of ticket sales for ALL shows to cover operating costs such as marketing, advertising, centralized box office, promotional events, and publicity.

 Show Insurance for Live Shows

 We all want to ensure that every show is protected in the event that something goes wrong during a live performance.
 As such, your venue may require that you carry insurance as is very typical of venues that typically present theatre or dance year-round.
 Or, your venue may cover you on their insurance, as is typical with music shows.
 In addition, your sponsoring organization may also provide blanket coverage for you.

 The bottom line is that, if a venue requires that you carry insurance, the Fringe can help with a referral.
 Please contact us at firstname.lastname@example.org for assistance.

 We are happy to chat.
 Please email us at email@example.com